From the boardroom

 Travis is the firm's litigation chair and heads the Florida office.
 His practice focuses on high-stakes business litigation nationwide, with an emphasis on aggressive plaintiff-side representation.
 He honed his skills as a hired gun, litigating high-stakes matters for a diverse range of clients.
 He now focuses on representing corporate clients and individuals who need zealous prosecution or defense, and whom he believes have been wronged.

 Travis served as a federal appellate and trial-court law clerk, where he worked on a wide range of criminal and civil matters, including death-penalty cases.
 He practiced at Boies Schiller Flexner LLP, where he defended and prosecuted a broad spectrum of disputes, including high-stakes legal-malpractice matters.
 He has represented America's largest companies in business disputes, defended a major cigarette manufacturer at trial, defended a gun manufacturer in product-defect cases, and represented individuals in complex partnership disputes and employment matters.
 Between his time at Boies and his return to litigation full-time, Travis founded and ran a private equity firm – experience that informs how he reads the deal documents at the center of the firm's post-M&A and partnership work.
+He played rugby and basketball in college.

 "Travis is a rare deep genius, and one of the hardest workers and most versatile people I know.
 I have experienced his transformative work first hand."
 Lui Suarez · Founding Shareholder, Heise Suarez Melville PA